-The Board appointed Albion Capital Group LLP as the Company's AIFM in 2014 as required by the AIFMD.
+The Board appointed the Manager as the Company's AIFM in 2014 as required by the AIFMD.
 The Manager is a full-scope Alternative Investment Fund Manager under the AIFMD.
 Ocorian Depositary (UK) Limited is the appointed Depositary and oversees the custody and cash arrangements and provides other AIFMD duties with respect to the Company.